vashin1/SyncedUI/README.md

 	/al      Open Atlas loot

-Powered by a licensed custom fork of pfUI found here: https://github.com/danvdh/Custom-pfUI
+Custom fork of pfUI and license can be found here: https://github.com/danvdh/Custom-pfUI